 9. Ask for help with older children.

 If you have older children, ask your partner to help if they wake up at night or if you need to take a nap.
-It is hard enough to get enough sleep while pregnant, but if you are constantly waking up to attend to other children, you will lose even more sleep.
+It is hard enough to get enough sleep while pregnant, and if you constantly wake up to attend to other children, you will lose even more sleep.
 So ask your partner for help with those wakeups, have him take them somewhere during the day so you can sneak in a nap, or have him get up with them in the morning so you can sleep later.

 10. Talk to your doctor if you have concerns.